Arelerland

-The area has borders with the Gaume to the west and with the Grand-Duchy of Luxembourg to the east.
-It lies to the south of the Ardennes.
-It coincides largely with the arrondissement of Arlon, part of the province of Luxembourg.
+The area borders the Gaume to the west and with the Grand-Duchy of Luxembourg to the east.
+It lies south of the Ardennes and largely coincides with the arrondissement of Arlon, part of the province of Luxembourg.

 Languages

 In the Land of Arlon, the traditional language is Luxembourgish, which is also spoken in the adjacent Grand-Duchy of Luxembourg.
 In 1990, the French Community of Belgium recognised the regional languages on its territory, of which Luxembourgish is one; however, it did not take any further measures.

 Linguistic census results

 The following data are the linguistic results of the census as they appeared in the Belgian Official Journal.
 Here the language shift from Luxembourgish to French is clearly visible.